Live or Zoom

 Seeking treatment for sex problems has become more socially acceptable today, but it’s still not easy for many women to talk to a professional about such an intimate area.
 There are probably a lot of women out there who could use therapy but don’t come because they’re embarrassed.
 They may go through years of needless pain or dissatisfaction.

-I offer women a down to earth approach to sex.
-I create an environment where you can talk freely and comfortable about any aspect of your sex lives.
-I take time to understand your mutual dynamic and what is causing the challenge.
-I help you to both explore your desires to find out what it is you both want and then we talk about how these can be incorporated into your relationship.
-How your sex life can be energised and exciting again without risking all the other qualities that you have between the two of you.
+I offer women a down-to-earth approach to sex.
+I create an environment where you can talk freely and comfortably about any aspect of your sex life.
+If you are in a relationship, I take time to understand your mutual dynamic and what is causing the challenge.
+I help you to to explore your desires to find out what it is you want and then we talk about how these can be incorporated into your relationship – how your sex life can be energised and exciting again without risking all the other qualities that you have between the two of you.

 Loss of desire

-Loss of desire, or lack of sex drive, affects some women at certain times of life, such as during pregnancy or times of stress.
+Loss of desire, or lack of sex drive, affects some women at certain times of life, such as during pregnancy or menopause or times of stress.
 But some women experience it all the time.
-A lack of sex drive can have a range of physical or psychological causes, including diabetes, depression, relationship problems, hormone disorders, excessive alcohol and drug use, tiredness, and previous traumatic sexual experience.
+A lack of sex drive can have a range of physical or psychological causes – including diabetes, depression, relationship problems, hormone disorders, excessive alcohol and drug use, tiredness, and previous traumatic sexual experience.